12 Top-Rated Ski Resorts in Montana, 2022

 We may earn a commission from affiliate links ()

 No matter the time of year, Montana delivers on adventure.
-Come winter, residents and visitors often trade hiking boots and trekking poles for skis and snowboards and head for the ski resorts to shred down the many great slopes found throughout the western part of the state, with a few excellent places to go skiing also near the southern state lines.
+Come winter, residents and visitors often trade hiking boots and trekking poles for skis and snowboards to shred down some mountain slopes.
+Ski spots in Montana are mainly in the western half of the state, with a few excellent places to go skiing also near the southern state lines.

 1. Big Sky Resort

-With over 5,800 skiable acres accessed by 36 lifts, Big Sky Resort is well known for providing the biggest skiing in America.
-This abundant space and plethora of high-speed lifts lends to little or no lift lines, despite the crowds of people that come to make turns every day of the week.
+With over 5,800 skiable acres accessed by 39 lifts, Big Sky Resort is known for providing the "Biggest Skiing in America."
+This abundant space and plethora of high-speed lifts lend to little or no lift lines, despite the crowds of people that come to make turns every day of the week.